conda/infrastructure/ISSUE_SORTING.md

 - `[category::topic]`
 - `[category::topic-phrase]`

-This syntax helps with triage enforcement; at minimum, both `type` and `source` labels should be specified on each issue before moving it from "`Triaging`" to "`Ready`".
+This syntax helps with issue sorting enforcement; at minimum, both `type` and `source` labels should be specified on each issue before moving it from "`Sorting`" to "`Backlog`".

 There are a number of labels that have been defined for the different `conda` projects.
-In order to create a streamlined triaging process, label terminologies are standardized using similar (if not the same) labels.
+In order to create a streamlined sorting process, label terminologies are standardized using similar (if not the same) labels.

 ### How are new labels added?